Road bike tire pressure: Tips for optimal performance and comfort

 Temperature and weather

-In wet conditions you should lower your road bike’s tire pressure by about 7 psi to maintain grip.
 At high temperatures, your tire pressure increases all by itself – especially if you’re riding carbon rims.
-To avoid the pressure building up to dangerously high levels, you should drop your pressures on hot days with long descents.
+To avoid the pressure building up to dangerously high levels, you should drop your pressures on hot days when you expect to be tackling long descents.

 How do I find the right road bike tire pressure?

 You can use a few different rough calculations to figure out your ideal tire pressure setup.
 Once you have a baseline figure, you can play around with it to adapt it to the conditions on your local routes and cycling trips.
-This is how to find the right pressure on your road bike:
+And of course there’s always personal preference to consider.

 Rule of thumb: 10% of body weight